In Person Dining is Thriving! Reservations will be required to be made 1 business day before you intend to dine with us.

 Cafe Costa will not take day-of reservations or have a waitlist at this time.
-Masks are currently required for anyone who is not vaccinated while in and moving around the building but may be removed to eat or drink while you are sitting at your table.
+Masks are currently required for anyone regardless of vaccination status and may only be removed when eating or drinking.

 Suggested Meal donation: $3 per person 60 and over and a mandatory fee of $6 per person under 60.